-Decongestants narrow your blood vessels, which can help with congestion and stuffy nose.
-The most common decongestants are pseudoephedrine and phenylephrine, and you commonly see these in medicines like Sudafed.
+Decongestants narrow your blood vessels, which can help with congestion and a stuffy nose.
+The most common decongestants are pseudoephedrine and phenylephrine, which are commonly seen in medicines like Sudafed.
 We do not know if these cross the placenta.
 A study showed a small increased risk of an endocardial cushion defect with the use of phenylephrine.
 To put “small” into perspective endocardial cushion defects occur in about 0.34 per 1,000 live births.
 Even if phenylephrine exposure increased the risk 8-fold, the absolute risk of having an affected child would be about 2.7 per 1,000 live births.
-It can help put statistics into perspective, and there is still a lot we do not know about decongestant use during pregnancy and risks to a baby.
+It can help put statistics into perspective, and there is still a lot we do not know about decongestant use during pregnancy and the risks to a baby.

 Tips for Taking Over-the-counter Cold Medicine During Pregnancy

-It has become so common to reach for an over-the-counter cold medicine when we are sick.
+It has become common to reach for an over-the-counter cold medicine when sick.
 When you are pregnant, it brings up many questions about what medications are safe to take for both you and your baby.

 - Avoid medications in the first 12 weeks.
-The first trimester is when miscarriage is the highest, all your baby’s systems are being put into place during that period, and it is considered the most sensitive.
+The first trimester is when miscarriage is the highest, all your baby’s systems are being put into place during that period, and it is considered the most sensitive for development.

-- Do not take any over-the-counter medicines for cough, congestion without running it by your care provider.
+- Do not take any over-the-counter medicines for cough or congestion without running them by your care provider.

-- If you do take an over-the-counter medication, avoid the use of extra strength or long-lasting drugs, and avoid combination medicines that treat many symptoms at once.
+- If you take an over-the-counter medication, avoid using extra strength or long-lasting drugs, and avoid combination medicines that treat many symptoms at once.
 You want to minimize your exposure to medications that you do not need.
-Also, do not take medicines for an extended period or longer than required.
+You also do not want to take medicines for an extended period or longer than required.

 Safety of Medications During Breastfeeding

 Fortunately, there is a good database with information on taking medication while breastfeeding.
-LactMed allows you to type in any drug, and it will give you quite a bit of information on the safety of medications and breastfeeding.
+LactMed allows you to type in any drug, giving you quite a bit of data on the safety of medicines and breastfeeding.
 This includes effects on breastfed infants, effects on lactation and breastmilk, and alternative drugs to consider.